 CatFoodDB: Decoding nutrition labels so you don't have to!

 According to their website, b.f.f. (or bff - Best Feline Friend) food is produced in a facility that also produces food for people.
 The factory operates at international human food processing standards, including that of the super-strict British Retail Consortium (BRC), and the pet food processing must pass BRC scrutiny.
 BFF is a Weruva brand.

-Overall, with 14 varieties reviewed producing an average score of 6.7 / 10 paws, bff (Best Feline Friend) is a significantly above average overall cat food brand when compared to all others brands in our database.
+Overall, with 14 varieties reviewed producing an average score of 6.9 / 10 paws, bff (Best Feline Friend) is an above average overall cat food brand when compared to all others brands in our database.

 However, due to the nature of their ingredient composition dry foods typically score less than wet foods on average.
 Hence, it's often helpful to break down the ratings into wet and dry food categories in order to get a more complete understanding of how the brand rates.